 The Department of Health and Human Services provides both grants and contracts.
-However, approximately 90 percent of HHS SBIR and STTR awards are made as grants primarily through the National Institutes of Health or NIH.
+However, almost 95% of all HHS SBIR and STTR awards are made as grants primarily through the National Institutes of Health, or NIH.
 NIH is the largest granting organization participating in the SBIR and STTR programs.
-Its budget for FY16 is $763M for SBIR and $114M for STTR.
+Its budget for Fiscal Year 2017 is $861M for SBIR and $121M for STTR.
 These programs are both large and unique.

 To understand the funding mechanisms used by HHS, the recommended starting point is the NIH SBIR/STTR funding page.
-From the main NIH SBIR page (http://sbir.nih.gov), click on “FUNDING” to reach the SBIR/STTR Funding page (https://sbir.nih.gov/funding).
 In the preliminary text, you will find a link to the SF424 (R&R) SBIR/STTR Application Guide, as well as a companion document called the Annotated SBIR/STTR Form Set.
 I suggest that you download these to your desktop right away and put them in a folder.
-Navigating further down the page, you come to a collection of five icons on the left, each containing the name of a solicitation group/type.
-In this orientation, we will focus uniquely on the first - the 2015 SBIR and STTR Omnibus Grant Solicitations of the NIH, CDC, FDA and ACF.
+Navigating further down the page, you come to a collection of five icons, each containing the name of a solicitation group or type.
+In this orientation, we will focus uniquely on the first - the 2018 SBIR and STTR Omnibus/Parent Grant Solicitations of the NIH, CDC and FDA.

-Let's download the Topics document now to your desktop.
-Although the hyperlink refers to this as the 2015 Program Descriptions and Research Topics Document – it is actually the Omnibus Solicitation as noted on the cover page.
+Let's download the Topics Document now to your desktop.
+Although the hyperlink refers to this as the 2018 Program Descriptions and Research Topics Document – it is actually the Omnibus Solicitation, as noted on the cover page.
 You will also notice that the cover page indicates that this document is for both the SBIR and STTR programs.
-In the program description section, it clarifies that NIH will accept and consider SBIR and STTR grant applications in any area within the mission of the awarding components - that is the Institutes and Centers (ICs) identified in the Omnibus Solicitation.
+In the Program Descriptions section, it clarifies that NIH will accept and consider SBIR and STTR grant applications in any area within the mission of the awarding Components - that is the Institutes and Centers, or ICs, identified in the Omnibus Solicitation.
 Unlike other agencies that often designate unique topics for the SBIR or STTR program – all NIH topics can be addressed using either the SBIR or STTR program.

 Let's look at the first Institute in the solicitation - the National Institute of Aging, or NIA.
 In the Table of Contents, under NIA, you will find a section entitled NIA Non-Clinical Trials Topics, with the four divisions of NIA listed underneath.
 This is followed by NIA Clinical Trial Topics, with the four divisions listed.
 This format is new and with each Institute you should look to see if the topics of interest to you fall under Non-Clinical Trial OR Clinical Trial topics.
-As in the past, the cognizant contact person's name, phone number and e-mail are listed at the end of each Institute's section.
-You are encouraged to reach out to the contact to discuss your research interests throughout the entire application, review and award process.
+As in the past, the cognizant contact person's name, phone number, and e-mail are listed at the end of each Institute's section.
+You are encouraged to reach out to the contact to discuss your research interests throughout the entire application, review, and award process.
 A list of the HHS SBIR/STTR Agency Contacts is always readily available, as well as the contact information for the NIH SBIR/STTR program office.
 You are reminded that there is nothing more important to your success with NIH than to reach out to the NIH contacts early and often.
-This is especially important during the planning stages when you should discuss your research interests to determine if they are well aligned with the needs of the Institute or Center.
-Contacts can readily direct you to the appropriate institute, if your research idea does not fit with their institute’s mission.
+This is especially important during the planning stages when you should discuss your research interests to determine if they are well-aligned with the needs of the Institute or Center.
+Contacts can readily direct you to the appropriate Institute, if your research idea does not fit with their mission.

-In Section 1.3.4 a unique statement is added regarding eligibility.
-It states that SBCs, that is Small Business Concerns - that are majority–owned by multiple venture capital operating companies or VCOCs, hedge funds or private equity firms are NOW eligible to apply to the NIH SBIR program at this time for any NIH SBIR funding opportunity announcement issued after January 28, 2013.
-This is unique to NIH, CDC, and the Department of Energy's Advanced Research Projects Agency.
-The other agencies participating in the SBIR program have not opted to participate in the Majority VC ownership authority.
+Small Business Concerns, or SBCs, that are majority–owned by multiple venture capital operating companies (or VCOCs), hedge funds, or private equity firms are NOW eligible to apply to the NIH SBIR program for any NIH SBIR Funding Opportunity Announcement issued after January 28, 2013.
+This is unique to NIH, CDC and the Department of Energy's Advanced Research Projects Agency.
+The other Agencies participating in the SBIR program have not opted to participate in the Majority VC ownership authority.
 Please note that within HHS, both the FDA and ACF SBIR program, as well as the NIH STTR program do not participate in this authority.

 Another unique feature of working with NIH is the resubmission of applications.
-To learn more about the resubmission option, review the section called "Resubmission Applications" in ther SF424 (R&R) SBIR/STTR Application Guide for NIH and other PHS Agencies [PHS stands for Public Heath Service].
+To learn more about the resubmission option, review the section called "Resubmission Applications" in the SF424 (R&R) SBIR/STTR Application Guide for NIH and other PHS Agencies [PHS stands for Public Heath Service].

-In this tutorial, we have touched briefly on only one of the HHS solicitations - the SBIR Omnibus Solicitation for NIH, CDC, FDA, and ACF.
+In this tutorial, we have touched briefly on only one of the HHS solicitations - the SBIR Omnibus Solicitation for NIH, CDC and FDA.
 It will take you time to learn how to write winning proposals in response to the many HHS opportunities.
-The best way to increase the likelihood of success is to reach out to the HHS SBIR/STTR program office; as well as to the numerous Points of Contact within each of the Institutes and Centers.
+The best way to increase the likelihood of success is to reach out to the HHS SBIR/STTR program office, as well as to the numerous Points of Contact within each of the Institutes and Centers.
 Be sure to take advantage of the opportunity to communicate frequently with agency personnel who are positioned to assist in paving a straighter road to success.